-The Ultimate Point of View Guide: Third Person Omniscient vs. Third Person Limited vs. First Person
+Point of View in 2023: Third Person Omniscient vs. Third Person Limited vs. First Person

 - Third person point of view, limited.
 The story is about “he” or “she.”
 This is the most common point of view in commercial fiction.
 The narrator is outside of the story and relating the experiences of a character.

 - Third person point of view, omniscient.
 The story is still about “he” or “she,” but the narrator has full access to the thoughts and experiences of all characters in the story.
+This is a much broader perspective.

 I know you've seen and probably even used most of these point of views.

+While these are the only types of POV, there are additional narrative techniques you can use to tell an interesting story.
+To learn how to use devices like epistolary and framing stories, check out our full narrative devices guide here.

-Let’s discuss each of the four types, using examples to see how they affect your story.
-We’ll also go over the rules for each type, but first let me explain the big mistake you don’t want to make with point of view:
+Let's discuss each of the four types, using examples to see how they affect your story.
+We'll also go over the rules for each type, but first let me explain the big mistake you don't want to make with point of view.

-Do not begin your story in first person and then switch to third person.
+Do not begin your story with a first person narrator and then switch to a third person narrator.
 Do not start with third person limited and then abruptly give your narrator full omniscience.

 The guideline I learned in my first creative writing class in college is a good one: